mageddo/dns-proxy-server/docs/content/1-getting-started/running-it/linux/_index.en.md

   defreitas/dns-proxy-server
 ```

+It will configure DPS as default DNS on systemd-resolved or vanilla resolv.conf depending on your system.
 If you're using **system-resolved** then run command below to restart systemd-resolved service
 and make DPS as default DNS changes to take effect.